dprg/Robie-Big-Robot/README.md

 (presumably nearest) face in the frame.

 The raspberry pi built-in wifi interface is used to connect to wifi networks (e.g. DMS-member).
-The raspberry pi has an add-in USB wifi dongle that offers an AP
+The raspberry pi has an add-in USB wifi dongle that offers an AP.
+Login details for the AP and the Raspberry Pi are on the Robie's back door.

 ## Shoulder rotate and lift motors